-- 28. Twenty letters of support have been received mainly from local residents raising the following points: - It would be better to see the field barn repaired and converted to a dwelling rather then becoming more dilapidated. - There is a need to local housing for young people. - The scheme is sensitive and has limited impact on landscape.
+- 33. One hundred and ten letters of support have been received some from local residents and some who appear to be visitors to the applicant's campsite.
+The responses can be viewed in full on the website, but in summary the following points are raised: - a.
+It would be better to see the field barn repaired and converted to a dwelling rather then becoming more dilapidated. - b.
+There is a need to local housing for young people. - c.
+The scheme is sensitive and has limited impact on landscape. - d.
+There would be little or no impact on wildlife in the area. - e.
+It would be good to have the landowner living close to the campsite. - f.
+The building is currently an eyesore. - g.
+The camping business supports local facilities